tooky/kosli-playground/README.md

 - Create a GitHub Action secret (at the repo level), called `KOSLI_API_TOKEN`, set to the copied value

-# Understand the CI pipeline structure
+# Understand the fake deployment in the CI pipeline

 - The repo is set up as a monorepo, with dirs called `alpha`, `beta`, and `webapp` for the three services.
 The `.github/workflows` files have `on: paths:` filters set, so they only run when